Aries-iai/Cross-modal_Patch_Attack/README.md

   1. When you prepare dataset, you need to change directory path in spline_DE_attack.py and DE.py.

-  2. If you want to attack other detection models, you only change yolov3 folder to the model folder you want to attack and return targets' detection confidence scores to DE.
+  2. ⚠️ If you want to attack other detection models, you need to change yolov3 folder to the model folder you want to attack and add detect_infrared.py, detect_visible.py in this new folder for returning targets' detection confidence scores to DE.

   3. **The weights of yolov3 models can be downloaded from: https://drive.google.com/file/d/1gpPnHcGRjrJAComQety__dWVwJTWCnTk/view?usp=drive_link.**